QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

 \subsection{Acknowledgements}

 We thank Dorit Aharonov, Thomas Vidick, and the anonymous reviewers for help in improving the presentation of this work.
 We thank Andrea Coladangelo, Thomas Vidick and Tina Zhang for discussions on the definition of proofs of quantum knowledge.
 A.G.~thanks Christian Majenz for discussions on a suitable title for this work.
+We thank Fermi Ma for pointing out a bug in the proof sketch of the statistical zero-knowledge argument result which was withdrawn.
 A.B.~is supported by the U.S. Air Force Office of Scientific Research under award number FA9550-17-1-0083, Canada's NFRF and NSERC, an Ontario ERA, and the University of Ottawa's Research Chairs program.

 \else